4350pChris/blog/rapper-vocabulary-analyzer.md

 On a side note - every lambda function that isn't invoked for a certain period of time needs some time to start before it can run.
 And while this shouldn't be an issue when you have users using basically all of your lambdas every now and then (psst... or you use another [plugin](https://www.serverless.com/plugins/serverless-plugin-warmup)) it's still something I found to be annoying from time to time.

+### Error Handling

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4k26Z0ncaGQ6JisQblsCom?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+Shit happens.
+We can try to prevent it, but it will happen.
+And when it does hit the fan(out architecture) we'd like to at least know about it.

+Ok sorry for that joke.
+Anyways.

+Since all functions run in lambdas triggered via HTTP calls or SQS subscriptions and both of these have a dedicated error handling middleware in [Middy](https://middy.js.org) which I'm using already for various other things like input validation, setting headers, etc. we get a neat way to automatically handle errors in our lambda functions.
+This only supposes letting these errors "bubble up" the call chain.
+Which is quite convenient as that's what happens anyways when we *don't* handle any errors.

+There is a point to be made here about the difference between recoverable and disastrous errors.
+For recoverable errors, we would like to return a semantically relevant error to the caller which might have been a user triggering an invalid operation.
+For disastrous errors we probably need to abort everything we're doing and restart the application, in a more traditional setting that is.
+In a serverless setting, we can simply let the lambda function fail and let the infrastructure handle it.
+As every lambda only runs a use case that either fails or succeeds as a whole we don't have to concern ourselves with restarting our entire application as there is no application to restart in this sense.

+To be fair - I don't distinguish between them and really don't have any proper error handling in place at the moment.
+Errors are simply logged to CloudWatch and that's it.
+While this was enough for debugging purposes during development, it's way undersized for production.
+The frontend doesn't respond properly to errors either, but that's okay in my opinion as my focus was on the backend and I simply didn't want to bother with these types of bells and whistles.

+Another side note on an error I only encountered later on - with DynamoDB I quickly got to the point where I was hitting the capacity limits and was throttled.
+This effectively means that the operation will fail.
+Usually this happened due to me refreshing the page too often, which would fetch all artists from the database.
+Increasing them of course worked, but I was a little surprised to see me hitting the limits of free tier even though I was only using the application myself and there was no way for me to reduce the size of the items I was fetching any further.